-Identified gifted students in middle and high school are served through Pre-Advanced Placement (Pre-AP) and Advanced Placement (AP) courses.
+Identified gifted students in middle and high school are served through Alief Advanced Academic Course (Alief AAC) and Advanced Placement (AP) courses.

-Pre-Advanced Placement Courses are courses in the same content area as Advanced Placement courses designed to develop the skills and concepts necessary for a student to be successful.
+Courses identified as Alief Advanced Academic Course are in the same content area as Advanced Placement courses designed to develop the skills and concepts necessary for a student to be successful.
 The College Board recommends that a continuum of these skills be taught as a foundation leading up to the challenging and rigorous courses in the AP program.

-Gifted students are automatically signed up for the core Pre-AP content courses in their areas of academic strength in middle school and are highly encouraged to continue to enroll in these courses in high school.
-Alief also has an open-enrollment policy for Pre-AP and AP courses so students with high ability and a desire to take advanced level courses, but who are not identified as gifted, may also participate in these courses.
-Instruction is differentiated within the Pre-AP/AP curriculum for the identified GT student.
+Gifted students are automatically signed up for the core Alief AAC content courses in their areas of academic strength in middle school and are highly encouraged to continue to enroll in these courses in high school.
+Alief also has an open-enrollment policy for Alief AAC and AP courses so students with high ability and a desire to take advanced level courses, but who are not identified as gifted, may also participate in these courses.
+Instruction is differentiated within the Alief AAC/AP curriculum for the identified GT student.
 These courses are taught by teachers who have the initial 30 hours of gifted training and continue to earn the annual 6-hour update as required by the Texas Education Agency.

 Students enrolling through the open-enrollment policy must: